When Do I Need Cat Behavior Help From A Professional?

 If you’re at the point where your cat is impacting your mental health in a not so good way, it’s time to call in a professional.
 Even if you haven’t tried anything to address it yet, hiring someone to help get you to a resolution sooner will reduce the amount of stress you experience.
 Your wellbeing is just as important!

-I’m like a therapist for your cat.
+I’m like a cat therapist: A therapist for your cat (not you)!
 Photo by Priscilla Du Preez.

 While this guide is by no means exhaustive of when you’d want to hire a cat behavior specialist, it should give you some ideas of when might be the right time to call one in.
 Class Act Cats offers virtual consultations to help you wherever you’re located.
 If you think you may need some assistance or want to learn more, I’m here to help!